-Duke University School of Medicine strives to attract, educate, and nurture students who have extraordinary intellect, compassion, humanism and service to others.
-We have consistently encouraged our applicants to have a broad and balanced undergraduate academic education as well as a wealth of life experiences.
+The Duke University School of Medicine strives to attract, educate, and nurture students who have extraordinary compassion, humanism, and intellect.
+Our students must be dedicated to the commitment of service to others and their communities.
+We have consistently encouraged our applicants to have a broad and balanced undergraduate academic education in addition to a wealth of productive life experiences.
 To accomplish this growth and maturation process, a rigorous, challenging, and interdisciplinary academic preparation in the sciences and humanities is of paramount importance.

-The new "academic expectations" are the result of extensive discussions among both the clinical and basic science faculty of the School of Medicine.
-The foundation of these expectations is based on competency-based, cross-disciplinary training in the traditional biomedical sciences-biology, chemistry, and physics as well as their link to formal training in medicine.
+Both the clinical and basic science faculty of the School of Medicine require our medical students to have fulfilled “academic expectations” based on competency-based, cross-disciplinary training in the traditional biomedical sciences such as biology, chemistry, and physics.
+Students need to appreciate the links the basic sciences have to formal training in medicine.
 Additionally, in conjunction with the traditional preparation of the biomedical sciences, the need to understand the larger psychosocial context in which medicine is increasingly practiced requires significant exposure to the social sciences.

 MCAT Examination and Coursework Expectations: